top of page

 • Our purpose is to solve problems, improve workplaces, and make work better for everyone

-• This is the most collaborative gathering of academics, practitioners, and learners in the improvement community
+• This is one of the most collaborative gatherings of academics, practitioners, worker-learners, and improvers in the improvement community

 • We're building a movement, not just hosting an event